boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ]
 {{</highlight>}}

 As a larger example here are the results as JSON for the redis project, [redis.json](/static/an-informal-survey/redis.json).
+All of the results below come from this output without any supporting data sources.

+One thing to keep in mind is that `scc` generally categories languages based on extension (except where extension is shared such as Verilog and Coq).
+As such if someone puts a HTML file with a java extension it will be counted as a java file.
+Usually this isn't a problem but at scale it is and something I mention at the end where some files were masquerading as another.

 A while back I wrote code to create github badges using `scc` https://boyter.org/posts/sloc-cloc-code-badges/ and since part of that included caching the results, I modified it slightly to cache the results as JSON in S3.